frak-id/contracts-v2/README.md

 #### `ContentRegistry.sol`

 - Manages metadata associated with content within the Frak ecosystem.
-- Each content piece is represented by an ERC-721 token and is identified by a unique domain.
+- Each content piece is represented by a unique ERC-721 token and is identified by a unique domain.
 - Stores content metadata: name, domain, and supported content types.
 - Handles content registration, metadata updates, ownership transfers, and content discovery.